-11.1.5 Implementation of revenue enhancement strategy
+12.1.5 Implementation of revenue enhancement strategy

 The municipality partnered with Cigicell to ensure that there is maximization of revenue on electricity consumption by the top customers.
-The table below shows that the municipality was levying the customers by an average or 40% less than what was supposed to be a billed.
-The municipal revenue from this top customer has since improved and increased by R48 Million for the financial year and accordingly reduced possible losses.
+The municipal revenue from this top customer has since improved and increased by R86 Million for the financial year and accordingly reduced possible losses from baseline of R6 Million to R11 Million. the table below shows what the municipality was getting prior the intervention baseline was set and after which the results started to show increased revenue.